BuddyWing/BuddyWing.DefaultCombat/README.md

 This combat routine has always been a community effort.
 Ever since its inception it has seen many branches, and even completely new combat routines being based off it.

-Feel free to fork this repository and submit pull requests if you feel it can be improved.
+### Pull Requests
+After forking the repository and making your changes, feel free to submit a pull request to merge your changes into the master branch.
+When submitting a pull request, please take the following into account:

+* Ensure your pull request is accompanied by an issue on the [issue tracker](https://github.com/BosslandGmbH/BuddyWing.DefaultCombat/issues) and describe how your PR addresses this issue.
+* Make sure your pull request builds.
+To help with this, we provide _AppVeyor_ build integration which automatically builds all pull requests.
+PRs that don't build can unfortunately not be merged.
+* Make sure your code follows the [Microsoft coding conventions and naming guidelines](https://msdn.microsoft.com/en-us/library/ff926074.aspx).

+Every pull request is reviewed by someone with write access to the repository, and if accepted, will be shipped as a part of BuddyWing.

 License
 =====

 DefaultCombat is licensed under the Apache 2.0 License.
+For more information, please see the LICENSE file.

+The code is licensed very permissively, as long as the notices required by the licenses, commercial usage is also allowed.

 Contributors
 =====